stephengold/Maud/README.md

  + load models from JAR/ZIP archives or any local filesystem
  + import models from [Blender][]/[Ogre][]/[Wavefront][obj]/[Xbuf][] and save to native J3O format
- + import animations from [Biovision Hierarchy (BVH)](#bvh) assets
+ + import animations from [Biovision Hierarchy (BVH)](#bvh) files
  + visualize animations, axes, bones, bounding boxes, mesh vertices, physics objects, and skeletons
  + browse animations, bones, keyframes, mesh vertices, scene-graph controls, spatials, tracks, and user data
  + play animations forward/backward at various speeds and pause them
  + create new animations from poses or by altering existing animations
  + retarget animations from one model to another using skeleton maps
- + insert keyframes in animations and bone tracks
+ + insert keyframes into animations and bone tracks
  + rename animations, bones, spatials, and user data
  + change animation speeds/durations
  + behead/truncate animations
  + reduce/resample/wrap animations and bone tracks
+ + translate animations for support or traction
  + delete animations, keyframes, spatials, and tracks
  + add new scene-graph controls and user data
  + modify bone/spatial transforms (translation, rotation, and scale)
  + modify batch hints, cull hints, render-queue buckets, shadow modes, and user data
  + delete scene-graph controls and user data
  + review an unlimited edit history and undo/redo edits
- + customize mouse-button assignments and keyboard shortcuts
+ + customizable mouse-button assignments and keyboard shortcuts
  + complete Java source code provided under a [BSD 3-Clause License][bsd3]

 Maud was designed for a desktop environment with: